MemeLords1/Assignment/Cisc3130/Assignment 1/README.md

 5) Compile the java file using the java compiler command javac Main.java
 6) Run the compiled java program with the java command java Main

+## Notes:
-You Should See The List of All 200 Artist
+You Should See The List of All 200 Aritst their ranks,views, and songs

+Sadly with not enough time and problems that has arise I wasnt able to delete duplicate aritst name that shows up

+Picture of sorted Artist is attached